Actipro/WPF-Controls/Documentation/topics/views/panels/panelbase.md

 Gets a value indicating whether a change to the layout logic has changed and the elements have yet to be arranged.

-This is typically used to distingush between the `ArrangeStatus.ArrangeUpdating` and `ArrangeStatus.LayoutUpdating` statues, where the latter is due to a change in the logical layout (i.e., changing the orientation).
+This is typically used to distinguish between the `ArrangeStatus.ArrangeUpdating` and `ArrangeStatus.LayoutUpdating` statues, where the latter is due to a change in the logical layout (i.e., changing the orientation).

 </td>
 </tr>